 As an IT pro, it’s easy to see business continuity through the lens of technology.
-But as you know, business continuity is broad concept and technology is just a small piece of it.
+But, as you know, business continuity is a broad concept and technology is just a small piece of it.
 A detailed business continuity plan includes contingencies for everything that can stop a business from doing business.
 What if there’s an economic downturn?
 What if you lose a key decision-maker?
 What if you’re audited?

-Ensuring Longevity Through Reputation and Customer Service
+Ensuring Longevity Through a Positive Reputation and Customer Service

 - Do great work.
 Your reputation is only as good as the work you do.
-Get work done quick, well, and affordably.
+Get work done quickly, well, and affordably.
 Ensure that every person in your organization has a high standard of quality and a fanatical devotion to customers.

 - Make things effortless.
 Be easy to work with.
 Doing this might range from making your techs accessible via instant chat to tackling small issues with the same speed and tenacity as something mission critical.